Cart 0

 Today’s International Yoga Landscape is Vast and Extremely Confusing…

 There have been several waves of Yoga gaining popularity in the West, each contributing to its many interpretations, projections, fusions, and inevitable distortions.
 These include Swami Vivekananda's speech at the World's Fair in 1893, the arrival of many Swamis and Eastern teachers at Western shores, Krishnamacharya’s profound effect on modern practice, psychedelics, the hippie movement, the West's obsession with aerobics, exercise, the gross body, and a myriad of brands.
-All of these factors have led to a state of confusion, making it difficult to differentiate between what is authentic and what has been created, elaborated, and manufactured as a commodity to sell training and fill group classes, resulting in a 20 billion dollar industrial complex.
+All of these factors have led to a state of confusion, making it difficult to differentiate between what is authentic and what has been created, elaborated, and manufactured as a commodity to sell training and fill group classes, leading to a 20-billion-dollar industrial complex.

 To navigate this confusion, it is essential to start by differentiating what comes from actual Yogic texts, such as the Yoga Sutras and Hatha Yoga Pradipika.
 It is also essential to understand the system of Indian philosophy being purported and whether you are following a brand, path, lineage, or style, such as Hatha, Tantra, Ashtanga, or Vedanta.